Dwellings subject to ATED: relevant high value disposal: condition D - the threshold amount

 Condition D for a disposal to be a ‘relevant high value disposal’ is that the consideration for the disposal exceeds the ‘threshold amount’ for that disposal.
 TCGA92/S2D sets out how the threshold amount is determined.

-£2 million is the threshold amount where the person to whom the gain or loss accrues disposes of the whole of the ‘single-dwelling interest’ and has made no previous ‘relevant related disposals’ (see below).
-The threshold amount is less than £2 million where—
+The threshold amounts above apply where the person to whom the gain or loss accrues disposes of the whole of the ‘single-dwelling interest’ and has made no previous ‘relevant related disposals’ (see below).
+The threshold amount will be less where—

 - either the person has only a fractional share of the single-dwelling interest

 - or the person disposes of only part of the interest they hold, or have held